petebrew/fhaes/README.md

  * Run Maven package on the FHAES project itself.
  * __TEST__!
 Make sure all packages are working on the major operating systems being supported.
  * Copy the packages to the website and change the most recent build number on the website.
 This will inform users of the new release the next time they load FHAES.
+ * Update FRAMES website to show new compile date and version number